kitajchuk/PageController/README.md

 ```

 ### Module Layout
 PageController friendly modules look a certain way.
 By using a normalized api for these modules, PageController can consume them.
-It then binds and unbinds them as needed as your app functions.
-This is an example of a module in a theoretical, but practical app atmosphere that would sync with PageController.
-Using the `onload` method, a module examines the DOM and can determine whether it should load listeners or not.
-With the `unload` method, a module tears itself down, unbinding all events and allowing variables to be garbage collected when not in use.
+By setting these methods up correctly, PageController can handle activating/deactivating modules as your app performs.
+This is a breakdown of the base methods for a PageController module:

+- init() - optional, use it to perform one-off page load actions
+- isActive() - required, use it to determine whether a module should currently be active
+- onload() - required, use it to start a module, setting stuff up and binding events
+- unload() - required, use it to stop a module, tearing stuff down and unbinding events

 ```javascript
 /*!
  *